Can I have 3 minutes of your life?

 But there’s the payoff.
 It’s great.
 Like parenthood itself, it’s something you can’t quite explain until you’re in it.
 You can’t get there by some other route.
 There’s something unique about traveling with kids.
 You can’t sleepwalk through it.
 Or fake it.
 You can’t sum it up in a postcard.

 I loved traveling when I was single.
 I loved traveling with my wife just after we were married.
 But I love it more now that I have kids.
 It takes it to another level.
 A different level.
 It’s almost a whole different experience.
 You can drink a glass of water.
 You can dive into the ocean.
-They both involve water but are almost totally different.
+They both involve water but are totally different.

 There’s something else added that changes it.
 Alters it.
 You see another side of local life.
 You’re accepted in.
 You share something with the locals that other travelers don’t.
 Even the most jaded and shady taxi driver or tout will let his guard down when he sees your kids.
 He’ll talk about his own children and where he lives and how last year his whole family took the train up North, into the mountains, to a little village where his mom still lives.